scriptituk/xfade-easing/README.md

 ### Parameters

-Many GL Transitions accept parameters which can be set to tweak the transition.
+Many GL Transitions accept parameters to tweak the transition effect.
 Some Xfade transitions have been altered to also accept parameters.
 The parameters and default values are shown above, [here](#xfade-transitions) and [here](#gl-transitions).